 The Graduate Certificate in Applied Mathematics recognizes those who have pursued significant advanced study in the field of mathematics beyond the bachelor's degree.
 It is awarded upon completion of 15 units of 400-level or higher course work in applied mathematics.

-Admission to the graduate certificate program normally requires a baccalaureate degree with an undergraduate preparation in mathematics, including the completion of the calculus sequence (single- and multivariable), an introductory course in computer programming similar to Math 133 Programming with Python, and courses in differential equations and matrix algebra.
+Admission to the graduate certificate program normally requires a baccalaureate degree with an undergraduate preparation in mathematics, including successful completion of the calculus sequence (differential, integral and multivariable) as well as courses in C programming, differential equations, and matrix algebra.

 Graduate Certificate in Applied Mathematics

 In order to complete the required 15 units of advanced course work, students must have already completed the prerequisites for such courses.

 |Math 256||Calculus IV||3|

 |Math 301||Differential Equations||3|

 |Math 309||Linear Algebra I||3|